Skip to content

 1. Create a new NextJS app using our template

-For a simple end-to-end example, we will spin up a new NextJS app using the ui components template.
+For a simple end-to-end example, we will spin up a new NextJS app using our template.

 yarn